drhelius/grpc-demo/README.md

 A nice way to create an Operator is by using the [Operator SDK](https://sdk.operatorframework.io/).
 It provides the tools to build, test and package Operators.
 In addition, it will create the scafolding needed to start writing your operator easily.
 Check out the [docs](https://sdk.operatorframework.io/docs/) and don't miss the awesome free eBook about [Kubernetes Operators](https://developers.redhat.com/books/kubernetes-operators).

 There are three ways to create an Operator using the Operator SDK: Helm, Ansible and Go.
 The operator in this demo is written in Go.
-Given the three options, Go is the most powerful but also the most complex of the three.
+Given the three options, Go is the most powerful but also the most complex out of the three.

 Recommended reads before proceeding: